riyamanchanda/Employee_Performance_Dashboard/README.md

-This project is a comprehensive Excel-based dashboard that analyzes employee performance, attrition, satisfaction, and departmental metrics.
+🚀 Project Overview:This project is a comprehensive Excel-based dashboard that analyzes employee performance, attrition, satisfaction, and departmental metrics.
 It leverages advanced Excel tools such as Power Query, Pivot Tables, and interactive controls to provide clear business insights.

 🧠 Key Features: